alexKleider/phInfo/README.md

         cd
         sudo apt-get -y install git
         git clone https://github.com/alexKleider/phInfo.git
+        cd phInfo

 This brings in the `phInfo` file hierarchy containing this `README` as well as required scripts and files.

-        cd phInfo
+The final command puts you into that (`phInfo`) directory.

+There are a number of utilities and customizations that are not essential but I find them useful to have so my practice is to also run the following script:

+        ./favourites.sh

 ##### Network Setup